Who is our service for?

 Who can refer into our service?

-Referrals must be in writing, preferably using our referral form; this is to ensure that all information is captured on the referral form.
-They can be posted or faxed to the department at the Sunflower Centre.
+document Referrals must be received preferably using our referral form attached.
+They can be posted or emailed to the department at the Sunflower Centre.
 All referrals are triaged by the team leader or Senior Paediatric Physiotherapist for appropriateness.
 The referral must be discussed and agreed with the child and family.
 Self-Referrals are not accepted.

 - Conditions which cause delay to a child's on-going physical development e.g. Cerebral Palsy, neuromuscular disorders, developmental delay